-All students admitted to the first year of the 6901 BSc programme in the academic year of 2019-20 and thereafter are required to complete at least one Science major out of the 14 regular or 6 intensive Science majors as your primary major for the award of the BSc degree.
+All students admitted to the first year of the 6901 BSc programme are required to complete at least one Science major out of the 14 regular or 7 intensive Science majors as your primary major for the award of the BSc degree.
 In addition to the primary Science major, students may take a second major or a minor in a Science or non-Science discipline.
-Students should note that some non-Science majors and minors may require students to have achieved a minimum academic result before they are allowed to enroll in them.
+Students should note that some non-Science majors and minors may require students to have achieved a minimum academic result before they are allowed to enrol in them.

-(a) Curriculum structure of the BSc Degree (240 credits) For 2019-20 intake and thereafter:
+(a) Curriculum structure of the BSc Degree (240 credits)

-(b) A typical BSc curriculum for students admitted under the 4-year curriculum:
+(b) A typical BSc curriculum: